 The focus of Jim’s practice at McKenna Storer is primarily employment law and workplace issues, such as discrimination in the employment setting, equal employment litigation and public accommodations and commercial facilities litigation.
 He has represented clients in litigation in state and federal courts and at the Federal Equal Employment Opportunity Commission, the Illinois Department of Human Rights and the Illinois Human Rights Commission.
 Jim has also appeared extensively in appellate courts at the state and federal levels including the Illinois Supreme Court and Appellate Court as well as before the United States Court of Appeals for the Seventh Circuit.

-Jim is a devoted father of two and grandfather of one.
+Jim is a devoted father of two and grandfather of two.
 He is a voracious reader and movie buff.
 He takes classes for enrichment through Northwestern University.

 Successfully represented insurers in disputes with agents over whether termination of the agencies breached the agency contracts.

 Representation of a municipality in a lawsuit over whether termination of an employee was in retaliation for the employee filing an EEOC charge of gender discrimination.